 Prior to a guest checking in, email the guest a document to be signed electronically which shows that they have read and abide by your house rules.

-There are very many different services providers that can offer this to you.
-I use hellosign.com which sends the guest a one-page document for signature and can be signed on a smartphone or tablet.
+There are very many different service providers that can offer this to you.
+I use hellosign.com (this is not an affiliate link) which sends the guest a one-page document for signature and can be signed on a smartphone or tablet.

 This is roughly what it looks like: